Generic name: nifurtimox [ nye-FURE-ti-mox ]

 Nifurtimox may also be used for purposes not listed in this medication guide.

 Follow all directions on your medicine label and package.
-Tell each of your child's healthcare providers about all the child's medical conditions, allergies, and all medicines the child uses.
+Tell each of your child's healthcare providers about all the medical conditions, allergies, and medicines the child uses.

 Before taking this medicine

-Your child should not use nifurtimox if he or she is allergic to it.
+Nifurtimox should not be used if the child is allergic to it.

 Tell your child's doctor if the child has ever had: